githubMauri/buzzbusters-solution-challenge/README.md

 https://github.com/githubMauri/buzzbusters-project/tree/master

 Version 2 - Model 2 - EfficientDet-D1 (Tested in Raspberry PI 4 for Solution Challenge TOP 100)

-https://github.com/githubMauri/buzzbusters-raspberrypi4-v1
+This is the repository of the trained model used in the Buzzbusters project: https://github.com/githubMauri/buzzbusters-raspberrypi4-v1

 This is the code in Google Colab of the trained model used in the Buzzbusters project TOP 100: